tnaganawa/tungstenfabric-docs/TungstenFabricPrimer.md

 When I'm writing this document, ansible-deployer haven't yet supported k8s master HA.
  - https://bugs.launchpad.net/juniperopenstack/+bug/1761137

-Since kubeadm already supports k8s master HA,
+Since kubeadm already supports k8s master HA, I'll describe the way to integrate kubeadm based k8s install and YAML based Tungsten Fabric install.
  - https://kubernetes.io/docs/setup/independent/high-availability/

-I'll describe the way to integrate kubeadm based k8s install and YAML based Tungsten Fabric install.
  - https://github.com/Juniper/contrail-ansible-deployer/wiki/Provision-Contrail-Kubernetes-Cluster-in-Non-nested-Mode

-As other CNIs, Tungsten Fabric also can be installed directly by 'kubectl apply' command, but to achieve this, you need to configure some parameters, such as IP addr of controller nodes, manually.
+As other CNIs, Tungsten Fabric also can be installed directly by 'kubectl apply' command.
+But to achieve this, you need to configure some parameters, such as IP addr of controller nodes, manually.

+For this example setup, I used 5 EC2 instances (AMI is the same, ami-3185744e).
+2 vcpu, 8 GB mem, 20 GB disk is assigned to those instances.
+VPC has CIDR with 172.31.0.0/16

 ```
 (on all nodes)